 NOTE: While some degree of material buildup in the mower deck housing can be tolerated, a point is finally reached where cutting quality deteriorates and clogging begins to occur because of too much buildup on the baffling and housing.

-7. Lower the deck to the normal operating position and rotate locking arms downward into the LOCKED position.
+4. Lower the deck to the normal operating position and re-engage the deck lock levers.